Hiking Potato Chip Rock via Mount Woodson in San Diego

 In addition to the ten essentials, check out these gear recommendations below:

-The Potato Chip Rock (Mount Woodson) hiking trail
+The Potato Chip Rock (Mount Woodson) Hiking Trail

 Hiking Stats